Interconnectivity¶

 following message types:

-is received or sent Arbor will shut down at the next possible
+If abort is received or sent, Arbor will shut down at the next possible

 moment without performing any further work and potentially terminating all